Kaufman Report: The Commission and Report

 On 26 June 1996, the Lieutenant Governor-in-Council issued the "Commission on Proceedings Involving Guy Paul Morin" to inquire into the issue, appointing Fred Kaufman, Q.C., a former judge of the Quebec Court of Appeal, as commissioner.
 The Commission was officially mandated to "inquire into the conduct of the investigation into the death of Christine Jessop, the conduct of the Centre for Forensic Sciences in relation to the maintenance, security and preservation of forensic evidence, and into the criminal proceedings involving the charge that Guy Paul Morin murdered Christine Jessop."

 The hearings began on 10 February 1997 and continued for 146 days, calling 120 witnesses and combing through over 100,000 pages of documents.
 Twenty-five parties were given standing and numerous witnesses were called to testify who were either experts or participants in the administration of criminal justice from around the world.

 Kaufman gave an oral ruling on 22 October 1997.
-His subsequently report was released in 2 volumes on 9 April 1998, containing 1,380 pages and made 119 recommendations.
+His subsequent report was released in 2 volumes on 9 April 1998, containing 1,380 pages and made 119 recommendations.